dmmlynarczyk/learn/azure/notes/05_monitor-and-maintain-azure-resources.md

 - **Storage Account Insights**: Performance, capacity, and availability of storage accounts
 - **Connection Monitor**: provides unified, end-to-end connection monitoring in Azure Network Watcher.  can be used to compare latencies of on-premises site to the latencies of an Azure application.
 - **IP Flow Verify**: allows your to detect traffic filtering issues at a VM level.
-- **Packet Capture**: allow syou to capture traffuc on a VM in a virtual network.
+- **Packet Capture**: allows you to capture traffic on a VM in a virtual network.
 - **Traffic Analysis**: primarily used to examine NSG flow logs in order to provide insights into traffic flow.

 ### Data Collection Endpoints